 Dropping or withdrawing from a course is not an automatic process.
-It is the student's responsibility to drop the classes he/she is not attending.
-If the student does not drop a class, he/she will be charged and could receive an "F" grade that will appear on the student's permanent record.
+It is the student's responsibility to drop the classes they are not attending.
+If the student does not drop a class, they will be charged and could receive an "F" grade that will appear on the student's permanent record.

-FFF PAYMENT DEADLINE
+FEE PAYMENT DEADLINE